Hassia001/Hassia001/README.md

 ### Hi there 👋, I'm Hassia

-my name is Hassia and I’m a data scientist finding my path in the field.
-I have a strong experience in providing data-driven solutions to challenging business problems as well as a strong programming and communication skills.
+my name is Hassia and I’m a data scientist with a strong experience in providing data-driven solutions to challenging business problems as well as a strong programming and communication skills.
 I am interested in all things anlytical, namely statistical analysis, machine learning, natural language processing and computer vision

-I have a background in computer science and I am currently living/working in NYC.
+I have a background in computer science and I am currently working in NYC at AxiomSL.
 I am also a community manager at Women In Data-NYC Chapter.
 I help organize events, find mentorship programs and sponsors.

 In my free time I like cycling, running, reading and watching interesting TV Shows.